 When we do rise, it will fill our spirits and bind us together.
 Those who are now suffocating in cynicism and despair will be able to breathe freely.
 Those who are now suffering from a loss of meaning in their lives will find hope.

 When we rise, we will experience an epiphany as we discover that this crisis is not really about politics at all.
 It is a moral and spiritual challenge."
+(The rest of the essay is well worth reading in its entirety - check it out here.)

 If that's not one of the most beautiful descriptions of the rewards humanity will reap when we start joining forces to solve our common problems that you've ever read, I'll gladly eat an electric car.
 Personally, I was overcome with gratitude because as a Baha'i, I already feel deeply connected to the mission Gore has predicted.
 I was powerfully reminded of the following statement released by the Universal House of Justice (the administrative centre of the Baha'i Faith) back in 1992: